 Let’s take a moment to take that all in!
 We can train our bodies to produce milk for our adopted babies.
 That’s seriously amazing and speaks volumes about the wonders of our bodies.

 If you stopped breastfeeding your baby and your supply went away but now you feel ready to try breastfeeding again, you just might be able to do so!
 Relactation isn’t easy, but if you are willing to put in the work, the benefits are worth it.
 Relactation after 2 months and even relactation after 5 months is possible.

 Are you ready for some real talk?
 Like real personal talk?
 Here we go.

 Everything to Know About Relactation

 You are probably questioning exactly how to relactate.
 Just like in lactation, in order for your body to begin to produce milk, your nipples need to be stimulated.
-Stimulating your nipples can happen in any number of ways.
-You can try stimulating them yourself by massaging them with your hands, you can use a breast pump, or you can have your baby suck on your nipples as comfort even before you begin to produce milk.
+Nipple stimulation can happen in any number of ways.
+You can try stimulating them yourself with hand expression, you can use a breast pump, or you can have your baby suck on your nipples as comfort even before you begin to produce milk.
 This will send messages to your brain that your body needs to start producing milk.